TomsProject/tpassets/README.md

 Kingsoft's CDN support TLS 1.3 & Brotli Compression and even QUIC now!

 ## For visiters in Russia & CIS
 * For russia invades Ukraine: We don't believe all russia people really supports putin, the invade is caused by the kremlin, not the people.
-So sanction on russian people made no efforts, it's the putin and his stupid supporters who should pay for starting a war. that's way I still let my service available in russia.
+So sanction on russian people made no efforts, it's the putin and his stupid supporters who should pay for starting a war, that's the reason way I still let my service available in russia.

 For some reason, AWS & Cloudflare didn't have many POPs in Russia & CIS, which made fetch assets very slow, so we need a local content delivery network provider to provide a faster internet service for users in Russia & CIS.